 African Rapporteurs and Working Groups

-The African Commission on Human and Peoples’ Rights has established the following rapporteurships and working groups as part of its role in the promotion and oversight of human rights conditions in the 53 Member States of the African Union:
+The African Commission on Human and Peoples’ Rights has established the following Special Mechanisms to assist in the promotion and oversight of human rights conditions in the 53 Member States of the African Union:

 - Special Rapporteur on Prisons and Conditions of Detention in Africa